 Florentines love "schiacciata alla Fiorentina" carnival cake and every year there are many debates about which is the best cake in town.
 In my opinion, the best “schiacciata alla Fiorentina” is made at the bakeries.
 Homemade versions are unable to reproduce the goodness of this Florentine cake whose secret lies in the long and skilful rising and in the right amount of spices.
 After years of testing, kneading and leavening I finally found the right recipe in a Paolo Petroni’s book.
 Here is the (almost) perfect schiacciata alla fiorentina recipe.

-- 350 g of flour 00
+350 g of plain flour

 100 g of sugar

-- 80 g of lard (I didn’t find a good lard in Florence so I’ve used instead50 g of extra virgin olive oil and 50 g of sunflowers oil)
+80 g of lard (I didn’t find a good lard in Florence so I’ve used instead50 g of extra virgin olive oil and 50 g of sunflowers oil)

 25 g of brewer's yeast

 organic orange peel

 a teaspoon of vanilla extract

 a pinch of salt

 Mix the flour with the yeast dissolved in 150 ml of water and leave it covered in a warm place for a couple of hours.